 Park Avenue – Ferry Road Transmission Main

-Click here for a map of the current work area and detour for work commencing on Park Avenue.
+Click here for a map of the current work area on Park Avenue.

 OVERVIEW: The Park Avenue–Ferry Road Transmission Main Project is a joint effort between the North Wales Water Authority and North Penn Water Authority.
 Over five miles of 16-inch water main will be installed to ensure safe and clean water for use in Plumstead Township, as well as to parts of Doylestown and New Britain Townships.
 The project begins at the Forest Park Water Plant, continues along Park Avenue to Ferry Road, and extends to Route 313 (Swamp Road) in Plumstead Township.
 Upon completion of the project, a reliable water supply will be available for firefighting purposes, municipal use, drought, when needed due to failed or contaminated wells, or when any similar situation demands an alternate supply.
 The North Wales Water Authority (NWWA) will supervise the construction activities.

-DETOURS: As required by law, since all of the impacted roads are PennDOT state roads, the detour plans must direct all through traffic only to alternate PennDOT roads.
-The contractor will be posting the official detour route signage as part of the project start-up.
+DETOURS: Park Avenue detour has been taken down and the final milling and paving will be completed utilizing flagging personnel with one lane of traffic passing at a time.
+Ferry Road detour will be re-activated when milling and paving commences on Ferry Road.
+As required by law, since all of the impacted roads are PennDOT state roads, the detour plans must direct all through traffic only to alternate PennDOT roads.
 Any decisions regarding local detours are under the sole authority of the local municipality.
-In general the construction activities will have a linear movement with immediate area of construction (between intersections) to be CLOSED during active construction.
+In general, the construction activities will have a linear movement with immediate area of construction (between intersections) to be CLOSED during active construction.
 The contractor is required to permit emergency vehicles, school buses, and local residents access at all times during construction.

 SAFETY: For your personal safety and that of the construction workers and inspectors, we respectfully ask that you avoid unnecessary travel along the route during active construction periods.
 If travel to your destination point during this period is unavoidable, PLEASE be especially careful.